Scholastic Requirements

 Note: All of the above grades will be used in grade point average (GPA) calculations.

-The following marks are assigned but are not used in the grade point average calculations:
+The following grades are assigned but are not used in the grade point average calculations:

 X (Incomplete)

-The mark X indicates the student has not been able to complete the course because of emergency circumstances beyond the student’s control.
-Refer to the Registrar's website for explanation of X grade process.
+The X grade indicates the student has not been able to complete the course because of emergency circumstances beyond the student’s control.
+See the Registrar's website for explanation of the X grade process.

-The X mark is a temporary grade placeholder used under the following circumstance and with the following stipulations:
+The X grade is a temporary grade placeholder used under the following circumstance and with the following stipulations:

-• It is expected the student will complete course assignments and any remaining exams without further instruction or tutoring from the instructor assigned to the course.
+It is expected the student will complete course assignments and any remaining exams without further instruction or tutoring from the course instructor.

-• A grade change must be submitted to the Registrar by the grade deadline of the next long term, otherwise, the mark of X will automatically change to a grade of F. Only the instructor of the course may initiate the grade change.
-(Grade Change Forms are not accepted in the Registrar's Office when delivered by a student or a student worker.)
+A grade change must be submitted to the Registrar's Office by the grade entry deadline of the next long term, or the grade of X will automatically change to a grade of F. Only the instructor of the course may initiate the grade change.
+(Grade Change Forms are submitted online.)

-• Academic standing will be re-calculated with the submitted grade change or with the change to F. This may result in Academic Probation or Suspension and the loss of future term course registration.
+Academic standing will be re-calculated with the submitted grade change or with assigned F grade.
+This may result in Academic Probation or Suspension and the loss of future term course registration.

 MG (Missing Grade)

-Assigned to courses for which a final grade was not reported by the instructor at the end of a term.
-Students should pursue the posting of the grade with their advisor.
-The MG mark is a temporary placeholder with the following stipulations:
+The MG grade indicates the no final grade was reported by the instructor at the end of a term.
+Students should pursue the posting of the grade with their instructor.
+The MG grade is a temporary placeholder with the following stipulations:

-• A grade change must be submitted to the Registrar by the grade deadline of the upcoming fall or spring term (whichever applies).
+- A grade change must be submitted to the Registrar's Office by the grade entry deadline of the upcoming fall or spring term (whichever applies).
 Only the instructor of the course may initiate the grade change.
-(Grade Change Forms are not accepted in the Registrar's Office when delivered by a student or a student worker.)
+(Grade Change Forms are submitted online.)

 IP (In Progress)